Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Brief Overview of the Policy

-This policy outlines the minimum College standards for tenure, promotion to associate professor and promotion to professor.
+This policy outlines the minimum University standards for tenure, promotion to associate professor and promotion to professor.
 Standards for teaching, scholarship and service for each of these status considerations are described, as well as requirements for departmental guidelines.

 Reason for Policy